georgtree/rbc-tk9/docs/stripchart.md

 - *pathName* **invtransform** *winX winY*

-  Performs an inverse coordinate transformation, mapping window coordinates back to graph coordinates, using the standard X−axis and Y−axis.
+  Performs an inverse coordinate transformation, mapping window coordinates back to graph coordinates, using the standard X-axis and Y-axis.
 Returns a list of containing the graph coordinates.

 - *pathName* **legend** *operation* ?*arg*? ...